Our Story

 Burge’s Meadows is a charity with a bold aim: to plant 1,000 acres of wildflower meadows between 2025 and 2035.
 We will be planting the first seeds this sowing season.

-After being diagnosed with incurable cancer at 57, Mark Burges Watson founded Burge's Meadows in 2025.
-His wish is to create a positive, uplifting legacy for his family and to help people reconnect with the natural world.
+His wish was to create a positive, uplifting legacy for his family and to help people reconnect with the natural world.

 FAQs